vophamk23/Project_ESP32_Smart-Time-Clock-LCD/README.md

 **Smart Clock ESP32** is an embedded system built on the **ESP32 DevKit** platform, implementing a **Cooperative Scheduler** with a 10ms hardware timer tick.
 The system synchronizes time via **NTP over WiFi** on boot, then stores it in a **DS3231 RTC** module for accurate offline timekeeping.

+A built-in **HTTP Web Dashboard** (served from SPIFFS) allows full remote control via any browser — no app required.

 ### Key Highlights

 | Feature | Details |